-(i) Two trees (one mature E. acmenoides and one young A. bakeri) and tree branches representing potential foraging habitat for the species would be removed by the proposed works.
-However, the amount of foraging habitat is small in relation to that remaining in the study area.
+(i) Eight mature remnant trees and tree branches representing potential foraging habitat for the species would be removed by the proposed works.
+However, this amount of foraging habitat is small in relation to that remaining in the study area.
 Regent Honeyeater is a highly mobile species which would be able to access foraging resources in the study area.
 Impacts to potential foraging habitat in the study area would also be prevented, with sedimentation controls adhered to during the construction phase of the works to limit transport of weed propagules and sediment to areas adjacent to the subject site.
 The amount of additional stormwater draining within potential Regent Honeyeater foraging habitat during the operational phase would be negligible.

-(ii) The trees and tree branches that would be removed are located on the edge of Pittwater Road, with E. acmenoides and the tree branches between Rene Street and the Field of Mars providing some connectivity across Pittwater Road.
-Thus, the proposed works would decrease habitat connectivity.
-However, the loss of the trees and branches would not result in the fragmentation or isolation of foraging habitat for Regent Honeyeater.
-The species is highly mobile and would be able to access remaining foraging resources in the study area.
+(ii) The trees and tree branches that would be removed are located on the edge of Pittwater Road, and provide some connectivity for fauna crossing Pittwater Road.
+However, the loss of the trees and branches would not result in the fragmentation or isolation of foraging habitat for Regent Honeyeater, which is a highly mobile species and would be able to access remaining foraging resources in the study area.

 (iii) Foraging habitat that would be removed is not likely to be crucial habitat for the species.
 This is due primarily due to the small loss of potential foraging habitat.
-While a mature E. acmenoides would be removed, nectar resources for Regent Honeyeater would be retained in the study area.
+While a eight mature eucalypts would be removed, nectar resources for Regent Honeyeater would be retained in the study area.